TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/GeneralInformation/Index.rst

 PHP information
 """""""""""""""

-The content objects (cObjects) are primarily controlled by the PHP- script "typo3/sysext/frontend/Classes/ContentObject/ContentObjectRenderer.php".
+The content objects (data type: cObject) are primarily controlled by the PHP- script "typo3/sysext/frontend/Classes/ContentObject/ContentObjectRenderer.php".
 The PHP-class is named "ContentObjectRenderer" and often this is also the variable-name of the objects ($cObj).